PseudoDevs/IamGhost/abcmd9.md

-Last updated: 2024-04-09 10:45:07
+Last updated: 2024-04-09 10:46:17
-Random Quote: A Mandalorian and a Jedi?
-They'll never see it coming. - Din Djarin
+Random Quote: Sometimes it just feels better not to talk.
+At All.
+About Anything.
+To Anyone. - Walter White